lietwin/GettingCleaningData/README.md

 * Download and extract the data into your working directory.
 The data for the project is available here : https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-_Note:  the data directory should be name "UCI_HAR_data" for the program to work_
+_Note:  the data directory should be named "UCI_HAR_data" for the program to work_

 * Run the file __run_analysis.R__